mkinney/gardening/equipment/README.md

 I am using Coconut Coir as my medium.
 [Coir](coir.jpg) is what came with the Mini-Farm (see below).
 I like it and it seems easy to work with.
 Plus, it is re-usable.

 ### Make up solution
-I have been using 4 teaspoons of lettuce formula, 4 teaspoons of CALiMAGic, about 1/4 teaspoon of baking soda and 3 gallons of water.
-The baking soda is to change the pH.
+I have been using [lettuce formula](../nutrients/README.md#Lettuce) for most plants.

-### Add water solution
+### Add solution
-Pour in the water solution into the jar.
+Pour in the solution into the jar.
 The bottom third of the netcup should be covered.
+(If you do not put enough solution, your plant will dry out and die.)

 ### Plant seeds
 Plant seed according to recommendation.
 Typically 1/4" to 1/8" down.
-I have recently had lettuce sprout in two days, but typically it takes a few more days.
+I have recently had lettuce sprout in two days, but can take a few more days.

 ### Lighting
 Put in window sill (or optionally under grow lights).
 I am only using grow-lights, since I want to grow year-round in a controlled environment.
 I do not know much about lights, so I just picked up what was [available at Home Depot](led_light_front.jpg) [back](led_light_back.jpg).
-They were pricy at $134/each, but they are LED, so there should not be too much heat generated. [product info](https://www.feit.com/products/grow-lights/blue-spectrum-dual-2ft-led-plant-grow-light-3/) or [spec sheet](GLP14FS_HB_80W_LED_SpecSheet.pdf)
+They were pricy at $134/each, but they are LED, so there should not be too much heat generated. [product info](https://www.feit.com/products/grow-lights/blue-spectrum-dual-2ft-led-plant-grow-light-3/) or [spec sheet](GLP14FS_HB_80W_LED_SpecSheet.pdf) I have my grow lights from from 6am to 10pm.

 ### Racks (optional)
 I planned on taking an area of a bedroom in my basement.
 I wanted to be able to experiment and grow as I wanted.
 So, I opted to use wire racks with wheels.
 To maximize the lighting, I used reflective material that I ziptie/tape to the racks.
 I have grown this from a [single rack](single_rack.jpg) [covered](single_rack2.jpg) [inside](one_rack2.jpg) to [two racks](two_racks.jpg) [alt](two_racks2.jpg) [inside](two_racks_internal.jpg), and currently am on three racks.